This job is sometimes referred to by alternative titles

 - New Zealand Legislation website - information on serious convictions that prevent employment with children

-A tertiary entrance qualification may be required for entry into a youth work certificate or diploma course.
+A tertiary entrance qualification may be required for entry into a youth work certificate, diploma or degree course.

 Youth workers need to be: